Sculpture Contest Rules

 Dear Welding Sculpture Professional/Amateur Team Member:

-All contestants must attend a 2 hour pre-event Safety Meeting/Orientation at the Francis Marion University campus on Friday, April 19th, 2013 from 3:00pm – 5:00pm.
-Safety Rules, Competition Rules, Information (questions & answers) session, and orientation to the campus will occur at this meeting.
+All contestants must attend a 2 hour pre-event Safety Meeting/Orientation in Downtown Florence on Friday, April 10th, 2015 from 3:00pm – 5:00pm.
+Safety Rules, Competition Rules, Information (questions & answers) session, and orientation to the area will occur at this meeting.
 Teams will consist of no more than 4 members plus a coach/instructor.

 All contestants must sign a liability waiver prior to participation in the FDTC Welding Sculpture Competition.
 This will also be done at the pre-event safety meeting.
 Contestants not in attendance will not be allowed to participate in the Competition until a signed waiver has been received by FDTC.